2021 Postdoc Slam Competition

-The Johns Hopkins Postdoctoral Conference will host the inaugural Postdoc Slam, August 18th, 2020, 3:45 – 5pm in Turner Concourse on the Johns Hopkins East Baltimore Campus.
+The Johns Hopkins Postdoctoral Conference will host the inaugural Postdoc Slam, April 22nd, 2021, 4:00pm – 5:00pm.
 Postdocs will have 5 minutes to present with no limitations on slides, style, or visual aids.

 How to Apply

-The application process for the Postdoc Slam involves a presentation pitch, which can be either uploaded as a video, or presented in-person on August 4th, 2020.
-The same registration process is utilized for both options.
-Registration deadline: August 3rd, 2020.
+The application process for the Postdoc Slam involves a presentation pitch, which must be uploaded as a video.
+The same registration process is utilized as for conference registration.
+Registration deadline: April 8th, 2021.

 The rules for the application presentation are as follows: